@identityprovider/servicestack v2.3.1

 client.bearerToken = tokens.accessToken; // If you manage tokens manually

-This client surfaces all errors from @identityprovider/client
+This client surfaces all errors from @identityprovider/client, including:

-Handle them with instanceof
+Handle them with instanceof:

 try {